 Part IV.
 The Estrangement

-A lot of religions preach love — and rightly so.
-However from my understanding, forgiving those that don’t deserve forgiveness is a major unique plus with Christianity.
+I believe that all religions preach love in some way or another — and probably rightly.
+However from my understanding — absolute forgiveness for those that don’t deserve forgiveness is a major plus with Christianity.
 And trust me — I needed it.

 Part V. The Miracle

 Back to the present.
 In that hospital while I was holding my mother’s hand, my mind raced from the past to the present with complete freedom and honesty.
 I understood then that the goodbye that I prayed for was not just about saying goodbye, but it was about making peace with her about what happened so many years ago — not to ignore it— but to understand it more and then with this substantially less baggage to love and appreciate the last living moments that I will have with my mom — it would have to be our golden moments — and our only moments.

 I looked at my beautiful and comatose mom and then it happened.
 I saw the tiniest of cracks in her eyelids, and under the thinnest of squints, I saw a beautiful pair of frozen, unblinking and maximally dilated pupils fixated right on me.
 Oh.
 My.
 Gosh!

 Her eyes were open so fractionally little that the space did not come close to clearing her closed eyelashes.